andrewgond/cartography/README.md

 This produces a training dynamics directory `$MODEL_OUTPUT_DIR/training_dynamics`, see a sample [here](./sample/training_dynamics/).

-*Note:* you can use any other set up to train your model (independent of this repository) as long as you produce the `dynamics_epoch_$X.jsonl` for plotting data maps, and filtering different regions of the data.
+*Note:* you can use any other setup to train your model (independent of this repository) as long as you produce the `dynamics_epoch_$X.jsonl` for plotting data maps, and filtering different regions of the data.
 The `.jsonl` file must contain the following fields for every training instance:
 - `guid` : instance ID matching that in the original data file, for filtering,
 - `logits_epoch_$X` : logits for the training instance under epoch `$X`,